-This page lists brand names beginning with the letter "C" for which limited historical information is currently available.
+This page lists brand names beginning with the letter "C" for which we currently have only an historical precis.

 For a more complete listing visit the German Index.

 Built conventional lightweigths with 1.5hp engines sourced from Richard Gruhn in Berlin-Steglitz.